-The last IMAX we saw there was on Greece.
+The last IMAX we saw there was on the Hubble telescope.
 Unlike some IMAX theaters, SMV’s is a tall, flat screen, rather than curved and concave.
 That’s a relief for me, because it means that I can watch an IMAX movie there without feeling nauseated (unlike with the concave screens).

 If you live close enough to SMV, take advantage of their ongoing program of educational lectures and field trips, as well as their summer camps.

 Membership at the museum gives you automatic membership in the ASTC program, which gets you into other participating science museums for free.
 Click here to see why the ASTC Passport Program is such a great deal!

 If you travel at all, that alone makes membership at SMV and amazing deal.
 Even if you just stay in southwestern Virginia, buying SMV membership will also give you free unlimited admission to Hampton’s Virginia Air & Space Museum, Newport News’ Virginia Living Museum, and the Charlottesville's Virginia Discovery Museum.